apache/nuttx/Documentation/guides/drivers.rst

   * Note that you'll have to compare the datasheet to the header and code files to see if there are differences; there will usually be some differences between architectures, and they can be significant.

-* Find a similar driver in U-Boot source code:
+* Find a similar driver in U-Boot, Zephyr or BSD Unix (OpenBSD, FreeBSD, NetBSD) source code:

-  * Only for inspiration, you can't copy code because of license incompatibility.
+  * Only for inspiration, you can't copy code because of license incompatibility and Apache Foundation restrictions.
+    (Apache License 2.0 and BSD code can come in with a software grant agreement from the original authors; this can sometimes be hard to get.
+Ask on the mailing list if you're unsure.)
   * But you can debug to see how the driver works.
   * `U-Boot <https://www.denx.de/wiki/U-Boot>`_ drivers are often easier to understand than BSD Unix drivers because U-Boot is simpler.

-* Find a similar driver in Zephyr or BSD Unix (OpenBSD, FreeBSD, NetBSD):

-  * If you find one, you can borrow code directly (Apache 2.0 and BSD licenses are compatible).

 * Understanding how the driver works